Listen

 About

-Zenobia Powell Perry was born in 1908 to a well-educated middle-class family in Oklahoma.
-In 1925, Perry graduated from high school determined to study music, so she began her studies at Cecil Berryman Conservatory in 1929 and with private teachers, and eventually went to the Tuskegee Institute, where she also studied education.
-After Tuskegee, Perry became part of a black teacher training program which was headed by Eleanor Roosevelt.
+After Tuskegee, Perry became part of a Black teacher training program headed by Eleanor Roosevelt.
 Perry’s first university faculty position was at Arkansas Agricultural, Mechanical & Normal College, later called University of Arkansas at Pine Bluff (UAPB), from 1947 to 1955.
-From 1952 to 1954, Perry worked on her master’s degree in music in composition at Wyoming University.
-From 1955 until 1982, she was a faculty member and composer-in-residence at Central State University in Wilberforce, Ohio.
+From 1952 to 1954, Perry completed her master’s degree in composition at Wyoming University where she studied under Allan Arthur Willman, Darius Milhaud, and Charles Jones.

 This biography was created in 2022 as part of The Savvy Singer, an EXCEL Lab course at the University of Michigan, School of Music, Theatre, and Dance and a collaboration with the Hampsong Foundation via the Classic Song Research Initiative.